farzanahmad/test-automation-design-patterns/readme.md

 ***

-# 🏭 Chapter 3: Test Data Factories
+# 🏭 Pattern #2: Test Data Factories

 Imagine crafting the ideal custom datasets for your tests.
 That's what the Factory pattern helps you achieve.
 Let's ditch the hassle of manually creating intricate test data and explore how factories can take your testing workflow to the next level.